jessicablank/spacebook-mars/README.md

 ```

 That's it! your app should be running on <http://localhost:3000>.
 The Express server should intercept any AJAX requests from the client.

-# Quick Start
-These Martians are already registered on the deployed site with populated task lists if the User would like to test the application without creating a new Martian.

-* Test User 1

-    * Martian Name: Mr. Martian XLF-12
-    * Email: Mars.Rocks@email.com
-    * Password: p@ssw0Rd

-* Test User 2

-    * Martian Name: Ms. Martian XLF-15
-    * Email: Martians.Rocks@email.com
-    * Password: p@ssw0Rd

 # Screenshots